joolstorrentecalo/gitlab-foss/doc/user/project/protected_branches.md

   project.
 - The deploy key must have [write access](deploy_keys/index.md#permissions) to your project repository.
-- The owner of the deploy key must have at least read access to the project.
-- If the `check_membership_in_protected_ref_access` feature flag is enabled, the owner of the deploy key must also be a member of the project.

 To allow a deploy key to push to a protected branch: